Why good design works – and what science says about it

 Companies that use these principles make better branding decisions and communicate more clearly.
 This article is about what research says about this – and what companies can actually derive from it.

-We provide an in-depth look at how these findings are reflected in practice in the article Your logo looks good – but does it work? .
+We provide an in-depth look at how these findings show up in practice in the article Your logo looks good – but does it work?.

 1. understood more quickly: Processing Fluency